TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Create_an_Apollo_solution.md

 </insight>

-3. **Present multiple insights per diagnostic in <maxInsightCount>**

-Control the number of insights that the diagnostic returns using the <maxInsightCount> property inside the <Insights> tag.
+2.	**Limit the number of insights per diagnostic** Control the number of insights that the diagnostic returns by including the <maxInsightCount> property in the <insights> tag.
 This property controls the number of critical insights that we showcase to the customer.
 In the portal, only critical insights are surfaced.
-In the following example, the insights are limited to two.

-If this property is not defined, three critical insights are returned.
+In the following example, only two insights will be shown.
+If this property is omitted, the portal will return 3 critical insights.

 **Example**: